redpanda1234/demystifying-math/content/_index.md

 they probably won't encounter in the "real world."
 That's perfectly fine, and I think that looking down at that kind of worldview (which some mathematicians that I've met do) is pretty close-minded and pretentious.
-I'll admit: I love smugly poking fun at Engineers as much as any other "prospective math major&trade;,'' but
+I'll admit: I love smugly poking fun at Engineers as much as any other prospective&trade; math/physics major, but I certainly don't think that studying something like Engineering, Classics, Medicine, Music, or Art is in some way "less" than pursuing math.
+My issue is that I feel most people don't even get a chance to learn "what" math is

 artifacts of the way
 that intro courses are typically structured.